g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

   </body>
 </html>
 ```
+Here is a sample of a simple HTML document for a medical website.
+Moreover, it sets the right character encoding and makes the site responsive by setting the `viewport` properties.
+Likewise, it has a Content Security Policy that allows the site’s scripts only for execution while denying all others like those of third-party.
+In addition, a message to welcome visitors is displayed on this page header and two external JavaScript files respectively; one points to local `main.js` while the second is on a third-party domain.

 * **Step 4:** Test Your CSP.
 When you have finished installing the CSP tool, carefully evaluate your webpage to guarantee that every resource loads correctly as well as no authentic information is denied.
 Utilize the developer browser options to look for any breach of CSP.